Fried Chicken Sliders Recipe – Crispy, Flavorful Fried Chicken Thighs on Freshly Baked Biscuits with Pickle Slices and a Drizzle of Honey.

 - 2 cups all purpose flour

-- 6 tbsp salted butter, salted margarine OR buttery flavored shortening, frozen use margarine or shortening for kosher
+- 6 tablespoons salted butter, salted margarine OR buttery flavored shortening, frozen use margarine or shortening for kosher

 - 1 cup milk OR unsweetened non-dairy milk use non-dairy milk for kosher - almond, cashew and soy milk work well)

-- 2 tbsp additional salted butter use margarine for kosher
+- 2 tablespoons additional salted butter use margarine for kosher

 Fried Chicken Ingredients

-- 1 lb boneless skinless chicken thighs 4 thighs
+- 1 pound boneless skinless chicken thighs 4 thighs

 - 1 cup self rising flour